Quetiapine fumarate, tablets, 25 mg, 100 mg, 200 mg, 300 mg (base), Seroquel®, March 2009

 1. Purpose of Application

-The submission sought an extension to the current Authority
+To submission sought an extension to the current Authority required

-Required (Streamlined) listing for immediate release quetiapine to
+(Streamlined) listing for immediate release quetiapine to include

-The requested indication for the drug had not previously been
+The requested indication had not previously been considered by the

 At the June 2000 meeting, the PBAC recommended an authority required listing for immediate release quetiapine for the treatment of schizophrenia on a cost-minimisation basis compared with risperidone.

-At the July 2007 meeting, the PBAC recommended extending the listing for quetiapine immediate release to include the treatment, as monotherapy, for up to 6 months, of an episode of acute mania associated with bipolar I disorder.
+At the July 2007 meeting, the PBAC recommended extending the authority required PBS listing for quetiapine immediate release to include the treatment, as monotherapy, for up to 6 months, of an episode of acute mania associated with bipolar I disorder.
 Listing was effective 1 December 2007.

 3. Registration Status